LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     require 'yaml'
     ```

-1. Add hard-coded data and helper methods
+1. Text editor: Add hard-coded data and helper methods

     * add the following to the bottom of `./get_analytics_data.rb`